Debriefing questions regarding the sharing of flows, asynchronous execution, and connector creation

 Publishing to outside your organization

 Once you create a connector, you have the option to public it to be used by anyone outside your organization.
-To view the specifics of how to do this, refer to
+To view the specifics of how to do this, refer to link.

 Once you’ve created your connector, sharing it within your organization is actually very simple.
 Here is a connector created for Babybots.